VitorSiqueirr/Talypizza/README.md

 # TALYPIZZA REDESIGN by Vitor Siqueira

-As you are aware, Talyhijo and Talyfiglio need our help, so we need to redesign the legacy pizza shop system to make it look like our own and the Receita Federal doesn’t put the Lion of Receita Federal to eat our heroes.
-Their lives are in your hands but remember: a good design system is an easy-to-reuse design system.
 Check the Figma design [here](https://www.figma.com/file/Q4ue68Otj9NyD9erNW5A2D/talypizza?type=design&node-id=0%3A1&mode=design&t=s1b9R9WHum5tyX5Z-1)

 ## TASK 1 - INDEX PAGE

 We will get started by building the index page, which shows the list of pizzas available for purchase as well as the logic of adding a pizza to the cart.
 Free tip: remember to create small components that can be reused alongside the app for the next challenges and don’t forget the unit tests.
-Since we are doing a money wash, we don’t want normal people to order pizza or we’ll need to buy microwave pizzas and send them to people’s houses.
+We don’t want normal people to order pizza or we’ll need to buy microwave pizzas and send them to people’s houses.
 So, the way to go to the checkout page is to click on the footer: “Não lavabos dinheiro”.
 Consider this an easter egg.
 When a pizza is added to the cart, a key on local storage should be written/updated with the pizza flavors and their quantity.
 We only want to have one cart key on local storage, so don’t duplicate keys.

 ```JS